fruit-bird/fruit-bird.github.io/_posts/2023-09-28-derive-macros.md

 ## Example: Deriving the `IntoMap` Trait
 We want to create a derive macro to simplify the implementation of the `IntoMap` trait.
 Our macro will only be valid when derived from a struct with named fields

-This trait has one member function `into_map`, that "serializes" the struct and maps it to a `BTreeMap`.
+This trait has one member function `as_map`, that "serializes" the struct and maps it to a `BTreeMap`.
 We define it as follows:
 ```rust
 use std::collections::BTreeMap;